jlambdev/jlambdev.github.io/docs/thaigreencurry/index.md

 6. Add the garlic, ginger and curry paste.
 Stir for 30 seconds.
 Start boiling around 1/2 litre of water.

 7. Stop the heat from the stove.
-Add the bell peppers, chickpeas, potatoes.
+Add the bell peppers, spring onions, chickpeas, potatoes.
 Stir a bit.

 8. Once the water is boiled, add the stockpot and about 1/2 litre of water.
 Make sure the stock cube or pot is well dispersed (if using a stock cube, make the broth beforehand).